 When you are managing or working as a member of a project team, it is useful to have mechanisms for reviewing the work you are doing and keeping some record of those reviews, whether they are casual discussions between peers or coordinated, structured and formal reviews.
-The Specification Manager provides a number of facilities that support the full range of review types, focused on the elements that are defined in the Specification Package.
+The Specification Manager supports the full range of review types, focused on the elements that are defined in the Specification Package.